UCSC-CSE-183-02/class-code/assignment3/README.md

 - `habitat`
 - `n_sightings`
 - a button to edit the entry (similarly to what done in the last video of Unit 8).
 - a `+1` button to increment by 1 the sightings count.
-The button should be a signed URL (similarly to what done in the last video of Unit 8 for deletion.)
+Optionally, the button could be a signed URL (similarly to what done in the last video of Unit 8 for deletion.)

 On top of the table, there should be a button [+] for adding a new entry.
 Again, the last video of Unit 8 shows you essentially how to do all of this.
 Thus, you will need the following controllers: